 Traffic noise associated with construction of the proposed project is not anticipated to be a significant source of noise.
 Traffic noise is not greatly influenced by lower levels of traffic, such as those associated with the proposed project's construction effort.
 For example, traffic levels would have to double in order for traffic noise on area roadways to increase by 3 dBA.
-The proposed project's construction traffic on area roadways would increase hourly traffic volumes by much less than double; therefore, the increase in construction related traffic noise would be less than 3 dBA and is not significant.
+The proposed project's construction traffic volumes by much less than double; therefore, the increase in construction related traffic noise would be less than 3 dBA and is not significant.